 Importantly, there have been no changes to the exempt transfer rules.
 Thus, transfers to a spouse or to a disabled child remain exempt.
 The effect of the new rules on homestead transfers have not yet been fully determined.

 If you believe that you or a loved one would benefit from Medicaid Home Care services within the next two years, and you have assets in excess of the Medicaid limitations, you would be well advised to take immediate action.
-We suggest that steps be taken before the October 1 transfer rules go into effect.
 If immediate action is not possible, there are still planning opportunities to preserve assets.

 Learn more about the NY Medicaid home care law changes.